Matthew Amengual

 with Rita Mota & Alexander Rustler

-Journal of Business Ethics (open access)
+Journal of Business Ethics (open access),

-Public Opinion Is Not Enough to Hold Companies Accountable, Harvard Business Review.
+Media: Public Opinion Is Not Enough to Hold Companies Accountable, Harvard Business Review.

 True Motives: Prosocial and Instrumental Justifications for Behavioral Change in Organizations